TimHanewich/PYPER/readme.md

 - Total Cost to build (estimate): $28.66
 - Final drive gear ratio:

+## Why I built PYPER
+I built PYPER to demonstrate the essential components required to build a *basic* RC car: a steering mechanism and a mid-mounted motor delivering power to the rear wheels through a multi-gear drivetrain.
+While many other models you can find online are very impressive, they tend to be overly complex and advanced, posing challenges for beginners to mechanical engineering to understand.

+In contrast, PYPER is intentionally designed to be straightforward, accessible, and approachable for *anybody*.
+So, for the sake of learning, I describe PYPER and its systems (steering, drivetrain, code, etc.) below in detail.

+I hope you can learn from PYPER and uses these ideas in your own projects.

 ## Parts List: What You Need to Build PYPER
+PYPER is fully open source, everything you need to build one is available here.
+These are the parts used in PYPER, if you choose to build a PYPER yourself or repurpose these ideas in your own design:
 |Part|Cost (USD)|
 |-|-|
 |~110g of [PLA filament](https://www.amazon.com/gp/product/B0BM73MC94/ref=ppx_yo_dt_b_asin_title_o00_s00?ie=UTF8&th=1) (20% infill used)|$1.76|